melsman/mlkit/mlbasisfiles.md

 recompiled even though source files, on which it depends, are modified.

-Let us assume that we modify the source file lib.sml of the text scanning example, after having compiled the MLB-file kitdemo/scan.mlb once.
-When compiling the MLB-file again, the MLKit checks whether the assumptions under which the source file scan.sml was compiled have changed, and if so, recompiles scan.sml.
-Modifying only comments or string constants inside lib.sml or extending its set of declared identifiers does not trigger recompilation of scan.sml.
+Let us assume that we modify the source file `lib.sml` of the text scanning example, after having compiled the MLB-file `kitdemo/scan.mlb` once.
+When compiling the MLB-file again, the MLKit checks whether the assumptions under which the source file `scan.sml` was compiled have changed, and if so, recompiles `scan.sml`.
+Modifying only comments or string constants inside `lib.sml` or extending its set of declared identifiers does not trigger recompilation of `scan.sml`.

 Some of the information a source file depends on is the ML type schemes of its free variables.
 It also depends on, for example, the